literalplus/commandblockerultimate/README.md

 mvn clean package
 ````

-Or you could just head over to my [Continuous Integration Server](http://ci.nowak-at.net/job/public~cmdblkult/) and get your free executable TODAY!
+Or you could just head over to my [Continuous Integration Server](https://ci.l1t.li/job/public~cmdblkult/) and get your free executable TODAY!

-For fully tested versions, check out the [Spigot Resource entry](http://www.spigotmc.org/resources/command-blocker-ultimate.296/) for this plugin!
+For fully tested versions, check out the [Spigot Resource entry](https://www.spigotmc.org/resources/command-blocker-ultimate.296/) for this plugin!

 (But there's more!
 If you download RIGHT NOW, you can get plenty of other open-source plugins and other stuff FOR FREE at https://github.com/xxyy !!!1)

 Support
 =======
-If encounter any problem with this plugin, just [join #lit on irc.spi.gt](http://irc.spi.gt/iris/?channels=lit), ask and wait patiently for a reply.
+If encounter any problem with this plugin, just [open an issue :)](https://github.com/xxyy/commandblockerultimate/issues)

 Contribution
 ============